-- accept a payment in your account from someone else.
-We may charge you fees for this; or
+- Accept a payment in your account from someone else.
+We may charge you fees for this.

 You can obtain electronic money from us by:

-- automatically using your applicable funding source(s) to cover the amount of the payments that you instruct us to send to other users (and the transaction fees payable by you to us).; or
+- Automatically using your applicable funding source(s) to cover the amount of the payments that you instruct us to send to other users (and the transaction fees payable by you to us).